JuliaDynamics/DynamicalSystems.jl/docs/src/index.md

     * An Exploration of Dynamical Systems and Chaos - J. Argyris *et al.*
     * Chaos in Dynamical Systems - E. Ott
     * Nonlinear Time series Analysis - H. Kantz & T. Schreiber
+    * Chaos and Integrability in Nonlinear Dynamics - M. Tabor

 !!! example "Jupyter Notebooks / Tutorials"
     [In this repository](https://github.com/JuliaDynamics/JuliaDynamics/tree/master/tutorials) you can find various Jupyter notebooks that have been used as introductory tutorials for **DynamicalSystems.jl**!